mbetbadal/portfolio/README.md

 ## 🛠 Tools & Skills
 - **Authoring:** Markdown, DITA, Oxygen XML, GitHub
+- **Editing:** Error messages, tooltips, buttons, user docs, known issues, troubleshooting, what's new entries, info architecture
 - **Products/Services I've written for:** Cloud Pak for Data (multiple services), Cloud Pak for Data as a Service, IBM Cloud, watsonx.ai
 - **Specialties:** Accessibility, user onboarding, researching, interviewing, presenting, UX/UI editing and writing

+**Note:** I unfortunately do not have samples of error messages or tooltips I have written and edited on-hand.
+I can speak to my ability to write and edit UI text.

 ---